thunderbird2009/book_online_exp/sample_chapters/ch0_front_matter.md

 ### What's Not Covered

-- Full statistical proofs and measure-theoretic foundations (we cite and link to canonical sources instead)
+- Full statistical proofs and measure-theoretic foundations (we cite and link to canonical sources instead).
+This includes rigorous mathematical derivations of the Central Limit Theorem, formal proofs of test optimality (e.g., Neyman-Pearson Lemma), measure-theoretic probability theory (σ-algebras, Lebesgue integration), asymptotic theory proofs, and detailed mathematical treatments of convergence.
+Instead, we focus on intuition, practical application, and point you to authoritative statistical texts when deeper mathematical understanding is needed.
 - Non-Python code stacks (examples use Python, SQL, and widely used data tools)
 - Vendor-specific configuration for commercial platforms (content is vendor-agnostic; principles transfer)
 - Deep causal inference beyond what's needed for product experimentation (e.g., full treatment of IV/DiD/Synthetic Control is out of scope; we provide pointers)